MJeyhun/ica0002-2024/backup_sla.md

 ## Schedule

-MySQL (agama database) backups are created every day at 00:15; it takes up to 3 minutes to create and store the backup.
+MySQL (agama database) backups are created every 24 hour; it takes up to 3 minutes to create and store the backup.

-InfluxDB (telegraf database) backups are created every day at 00:15; it takes up to 3 minutes to create and store the backup.
+InfluxDB (telegraf database) backups are created every 24 hour; it takes up to 3 minutes to create and store the backup.

 Ansible code git repository backups are created every 30 minutes; it takes up to 5 minutes to create and store the backup.